kinojms/obsidian-notes/CSOPESY/Core Dumped/Processes.md

 When we switch Processes, we are replacing the entire context in which the OS operates

 Process Control Block - a special structure that the Operating System uses to keep track of every single process
+- a process has the following:
-- has a Unique ID
+	- Unique ID
+	- multiple states:
+		- New
+		- Running
+		- Ready
+		- Waiting
+		- Terminated
+	- Program Counter
+	- List of General Purpose Registers
--
+	- Instruction Register